matthewdmclaughlin/tic-tac-toe-MDM/README.md

 horizon, provided the overall fear of Skynet is not too great at the time.

 TECHNICAL SPECS:
+I used:
-I used Atom v 1.38.2 x64 to edit, npm, grunt and Chrome browsers exclusively.
+- Atom v 1.38.2 x64
+- JavaScript
+- HTML
+- CSS
+- Ajax
+- Chrome

 PROJECT WIREFRAME:
 View this project's wireframe here: https://imgur.com/u8ppQVM